saghirb/Getting-Started-in-R/README.md

 * After reading the guide, following the examples and doing exercises you will learn how to manipulate, visualise and summarise data.
-* Hopefully you will have the curiousity to learn more :)
+* Hopefully you will have the curiosity to learn more :)

 **Try it now!**